Credible Uncertainty Quantification under Noise and System Model Mismatch: Unified Credibility Diagnosis Scheme

 \subsection{Identify the impacts of SMM}

 As discussed in Section \ref{sec: metrics}, standard metrics such as NEES, NCI, NLL, and ES are unable to distinguish between NMM and SMM due to their inherent formulations.
-To overcome this limitation, we propose to use empirical location test (ELT) \cite{szekely2013energy} based on energy distance to first identify and remove the impacts of SMM, disentangling the combined effects of SMM nad NMM.
+To overcome this limitation, we construct an ELT test based on energy distance \cite{szekely2013energy} to first identify and remove the impacts of SMM, disentangling the combined effects of SMM and NMM.

 The energy distance quantifies the dissimilarity between two probability distributions \(F\) and \(G\), and is defined as: